Thyroid Surgery at New Victoria Hospital

 The parathyroid glands are four tiny structures, normally about the size of a grain of rice, closely positioned to the back of the thyroid gland.
 The parathyroid glands make a hormone (parathyroid hormone) that controls calcium levels in the blood.
 There are usually two parathyroid glands on each side of the neck and close attention is paid by New Victoria Hospital's thyroid surgeons during surgery to prevent the parathyroid glands from inadvertently being removed.

 The neck incision is usually closed with absorbable stitches that do not require removal, and a small drain is placed in the neck at the end of surgery to collect any excess tissue fluid or blood.

 Most patients usually require only a single overnight stay in hospital after their thyroid surgery.
 You are closely monitored on the ward by our nursing staff and allowed to eat and drink as soon as you have recovered sufficiently from the general anaesthetic.
 Early mobilisation is also encouraged.

 If the whole thyroid gland is removed, blood tests to check calcium levels and parathyroid gland function are performed within the first 6 to 12 hours of surgery, and oral calcium supplements may be started in the interim to minimise the symptoms associated with low blood calcium.

 Most neck drains are removed the day after surgery, and then patients are discharged home with appropriate analgesia.
 You will require one to two weeks off work.

-To enquire about our specialist private thyroid surgey, call 020 8949 9000 or use our enquiry form.
+For further information about our specialist private Thyroid Surgery, call New Victoria Hospital today on 020 8949 9020 or fill out our enquiry form.